 Clustering techniques based on the minimization of a criterion function typically result in clusters with a particular geometrical shape.
-For instance, given a collection of points $x_1,\dots x_n \in\real^d$, the classical $k$-means algorithm looks for a grouping of the data into $K\leq n$ clusters $C = \{c_1,\dots, c_K\}$ with corresponding means $\{\mu_1,\dots, \mu_K\}$ such that the objective function
+For instance, given a collection of points $x_1,\dots x_n \in\real^d$, the classical $k$-means algorithm looks for a grouping of the data into $K\leq n$ clusters $C = \{C_1,\dots, C_K\}$ with corresponding means $\{\mu_1,\dots, \mu_K\}$ such that the objective function

 is minimized.
-The clusters are then defined by assigning each point to the closest center (one of the minimizing $c_i$'s).
+The clusters are then defined by assigning each point to the closest center (one of the minimizing $C_i$'s).
 This results in convex clusters with linear boundaries.
 It is often the case that this kind of shape constraint does not adapt well to the geometry of the data.
 A non-linear transformation of the data could map some clustered structure to make it more adapted to convex linear boundaries (or some other pattern).
-In some cases this transformation can be implicitly handled via kernel methods.
-We explore in this section how the charged clustering similarities that we have introduced can be adapted to the kernel clustering setup, focusing on the particular choice of kernel $k$-means.
+In some cases, this transformation can be implicitly handled via kernel methods.
+This approach is commonly called the `kernel trick'.
+The use of kernels in statistical learning is well documented, see, for instance, \cite{Cristianini2004} and Chapter 16 in \cite{Shalev2014}.
+For completeness, let us state that in this work a kernel is a symmetric and non-negative function $\kappa: \real^{d}\times\real^{d}\to \real$.
+Additionally, a Mercer (positive semidefinite) kernel, is a kernel for which there is a transformation $\phi:\mathbb{R}^d \to \Omega$, with $\Omega$ a Hilbert space, such that $\kappa(x,y)=<\phi(x),\phi(y)>_{\Omega}$.
+In this section we explore how the attraction-repulsion dissimilarities that we have introduced can be adapted to the kernel clustering setup, focusing on the particular choice of kernel $k$-means.

-Kernel $k$-means is a non-linear extension of $k$ means that allows to find arbitrary shaped clusters introducing a suitable kernel similarity function $\kappa: \real^{d}\times\real^{d}\to \real$, where the role of the squared Euclidean distance between two points $x,y$ in the classical $k$-means is taken by
+Kernel $k$-means is a non-linear extension of $k$-means that allows to find arbitrary shaped clusters introducing a suitable kernel similarity function, where the role of the squared Euclidean distance between two points $x,y$ in the classical $k$-means is taken by

 Details of this algorithm can be found in \cite{kkmeans}.